 LIDAR Where it started and where it’s going

-Lately I’ve noticed that the phrase LIDAR has started to be used more and more.
-It has become integrated with smart phones as a ‘LIDAR scanner’, 3D laser scanning on a tripod is now called Terrestrial LIDAR and UAV LIDAR is now more accessible.
+Lately, I’ve noticed that the phrase LIDAR has started to be used more and more.
+It has become integrated with smartphones as a ‘LIDAR scanner’, 3D laser scanning on a tripod is now called Terrestrial LIDAR and UAV LIDAR is now more accessible.
 It is definitely on people’s radar – or scanners, if you’ll forgive the pun!

 Point cloud data is used for all kinds of things.
 It has always been a good visualisation tool because it is a ‘digital twin’ of the subject or area captured.
 However, it is most often used to create other deliverables to give to clients; for example to produce building floor plans, façade elevations and sections.
-In a landscape context it can be used to create the 3D terrain models and features if used appropriately.
+In a landscape context, it can be used to create 3D terrain models and features if used appropriately.

-There are variables in accuracy between different types of scanner and methodologies.
+There are variables in accuracy between different types of scanners and methodologies.
 There is a type of laser scanning called Metrology Scanning which can be submillimeter, used for capturing car parts or small objects.
 The normal kind of Terrestrial LIDAR scanning, which is used for High Accuracy Surveying, can be accurate to a couple of millimetres – as long as it is completed with best practice methods.
 There is also ’SLAM’ Scanning – (Simultaneous Localisation And Mapping) which, until recently, was less accurate – but perfect for rapidly capturing big areas.
-It is also the same for LIDAR attached underneath a drone or aircraft – it takes extreme measures of controlling that data to achieve best accuracy depending on the type of equipment being used.
+It is also the same for LIDAR attached underneath a drone or aircraft – it takes extreme measures to control that data to achieve the best accuracy depending on the type of equipment being used.
 It requires experienced professionals to deploy and use that equipment to process results to the highest standards.

 The interesting point about the latest developments is, because of the changes in technology and because of the need for accurate 3D site data, people have now clicked, at last, that it’s a brilliant way of capturing a site and being able to see it for what it is.
 This could be rail, highways, construction sites, historic buildings, commercial buildings, structures, etc. Point cloud data is not just visual – it can have accurate measurements taken from it, areas or volumes, or models made from it.
 This of course underpins the next big leap in this area which is Augmented Reality.